Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ```
 Note: Installation may take several minutes.

-- When it's done, enter this command to reboot:
+- When it's done, enter this command to reboot (one at a time):
 ```
+ln -s /home/pi/gcode_files/USB-Disk /home/pi/printer_data/gcodes/USB-Disk
 sudo reboot
 ```
 - Your Speeder Pad now running offical builds.